R3al1ty1/Cars_Scrapper/README.md

 ## Graphical interface

-### Required simple and pretty user interface, which includes queue input and result outout.
+### Required simple and pretty user interface, which includes queue input and result output.
 Interface should be simple and intuitive

 ## Notifications